chrisant996/clink/docs/clink.md

 - Windows Terminal treats <kbd>Shift</kbd>-<kbd>RightClick</kbd> specially and turns off line ending detection when copying the selected text to the clipboard.
 Hold <kbd>Ctrl</kbd> or <kbd>Alt</kbd> when right clicking to do the normal copy with line ending detection.
 - In ConEmu, the mouse wheel always scrolls the terminal; Clink cannot use it to scroll popup lists.
 - In the default Conhost terminal when Quick Edit mode is turned off then Clink will also respond to mouse input when no modifier keys are held.

+<a name="gettingstarted_logo"></a>

+### Startup Message

+By default, Clink prints a startup message containing a copyright notice and the program version.
+This is shown so it's easy to tell whether Clink is active and what version is being used.

+You can make the startup message shorter by running `clink set clink.logo short`.

+You can remove the startup message by running `clink set clink.logo none`.

 <a name="gettingstarted_startupcmdscript"></a>